TD-Dan/Sunwai/Full dictionary.baked.md

 Example::   ***Ku** o se?* = "**What** is that?" / "**Question:** that thing."
 (Context determines 'what/who/why/etc.').

 ### Concept
 *   Refers to the faculty of sense, a specific sensation, perception itself, or the act/state of inquiry.
-Often requires le.
+Often requires LE.

 Example::   *Le **ku** ro a o mo.* = "My **sensation** is intense/strong."
 Example::   *Ouman hat **ku**.* = "Sentient beings possess **sense/perception**."